 Seromas form lumps under the skin.
 These are filled with a yellowish to white fluid called serous fluid.
 This is the same fluid commonly seen in blisters and fresh cuts.

 The lumps can be tested to determine whether they contain serous fluid instead of pus, blood, or another fluid.

 Similar conditions to seromas

-- Hematoma: A collection of blood in dead space in the body.
+- Hematoma: This is a collection of blood in dead space in the body.
 It is generally caused by a small blood vessel opening up while someone is recovering from surgery.
-Hematomas must be drained because they can be painful, lead to scarring, and cause infection.
+Hematomas may need to be drained because they can be painful, lead to scarring, and cause infection.

-- Lymphoceles: The abnormal buildup of lymphatic fluid following a surgical procedure.
+- Lymphocele: This refers to an abnormal buildup of lymphatic fluid following a surgical procedure.

-- Abscess: A painful collection of pus that is generally due to a bacterial infection.
+- Abscess: This is a painful collection of pus that is generally due to a bacterial infection.
 Pus is a thick fluid that contains white blood cells, dead tissue, and germs.
-Most abscesses form under the skin but can occur inside the body in an organ or space between organs.
+Most abscesses form under the skin but can occur inside the body in an organ or a space between organs.